arpitadu6ey/arpitadu6ey/README.md

 # Hi there, I'm Arpita Dubey 👋
 A Frontend Developer
-Currently building robust web applications with backend development and DevOps
+currently building robust web applications with backend development and DevOps

 # 💻 Tech Stack: